robertjchristian/MRC/MRC00.md

 Proposals are welcome on GitHub during the Fair Launch phase, eventually moving to [MOR.Software](https://mor.software/) for broader community interaction.

 ## Life Cycle of an MRC
-**1. Pull Request Creates MRC:** The author creates a pull request with the details of their new MRC.
+**1. Pull Request Creates MRC:**
+The author creates a pull request with the details of their new MRC.

-**2. Merged into "Discussion":** The MRC is merged into Discussion by a Maintainer, this indicates the repo maintainer believes the MRC is at least worth discussion and has basic merit to their Reference Implementation.
+**2. Merged into "Discussion":**
+The MRC is merged into Discussion by a Maintainer, this indicates the repo maintainer believes the MRC is at least worth discussion and has basic merit to their Reference Implementation.

+**3. Review:**
-**3. Review:** Maintainers should seek to review and provide feedback to MRC authors once a week.
+Maintainers should seek to review and provide feedback to MRC authors once a week.
 So authors can get a sense of the next steps/current state of their MRC.

+**4. "Pending":**
-**4. "Pending":** Much of the feedback to MRC authors is often about understanding dependencies and what technical hurtles exist for the MRC to be implemented.
+Much of the feedback to MRC authors is often about understanding dependencies and what technical hurtles exist for the MRC to be implemented.
 If a maintainer identifies a technical dependency they can move the MRC into "Pending" status.
 This indicates they accept the MRC in principle but there is a blocker that needs to be resolved first.
 The author can then wait on that dependcy and re-open their MRC once it is resolved or help work on resolving the dependency.

-**5. "In Progress":** Once all technical dependencies have been addressed and weights agreed, only then can an MRC be accepted into the "In Progress" stage.
+**5. "In Progress":**
+Once all technical dependencies have been addressed and weights agreed, only then can an MRC be accepted into the "In Progress" stage.

+**6. "Implemented":**
-**6. "Implemented":** For the MRC to be considered "Implemented" the code proposed must be contributed and merged by the maintainer into the correct MRI repository.
+For the MRC to be considered "Implemented" the code proposed must be contributed and merged by the maintainer into the correct MRI repository.

 ## Writing a Well-Formed MRC
 - To draft a compelling MRC, study existing examples to grasp the expected format and substance.
 - Use the provided template for standards and changes to Morpheus structure your proposal.
 - **Keep the scope of your proposal as narrow as possible.** The broader the proposal, the more technical dependencies and complexity will block its path forward.

+> [!IMPORTANT]
+> **In MRCs where external sources of information are used, it's crucial to include proper references to authors and documents.
+Submissions without references will not be accepted.
+Providing sources not only strengthens your MRC but also ensures accuracy and credibility.**

 ## MRC Request Template
-* **Title:** MRC#### - [Title of the Proposal]]
+* **Title:** MRC#### - [Title of the Proposal]
 * **Author(s):** [Author Name (can be anon)  and Discord Handle(s)]
 * **Category:** [refer to Morpheus Reference Implementations (MRIs) list below]
 * **Summary:** Concise summary of the proposal.